Domestic Violence FAQs

 If you become a victim of threatening phone calls, report them to your local police department immediately.
 Los Angeles Police Department takes threatening calls seriously, and so should you, especially if you are in a battering relationship or have been a victim of domestic violence.

-My partner was arrested for domestic violence and told me to bail him out or else I would "get it."
+2. My partner was arrested for domestic violence and told me to bail him/her out or else I would "get it."
 What should I do?

 This is a threat.
 Report this to the police, City Attorney’s or District Attorney’s Office as soon as possible.
 A protective order for you can be requested in court and bail can be raised because of the threat.
 Depending on the specific nature of the threat, additional charges may be filed against the defendant.

 Violence is not a problem for both persons in a relationship, it is the problem of the batterer alone.
-When he has completed counseling for his use of violence on you then it may be safe to try marriage counseling.
-You will not be required to attend court-ordered counseling with him.
-If you are required to go with him, call a Victim Advocate.
+When the batterer has completed counseling for his/her use of violence on you then it may be safe to try marriage counseling.
+You will not be required to attend court-ordered counseling with the batterer.
+If you are required to go with the batterer, call a Victim Advocate.
 Only counselors trained specifically in domestic violence can help, for this reason, even religious counseling may not be enough.

 You cannot drop the charges in a criminal case.
 Unlike a civil case, you are not the party to the lawsuit, but you are an important witness to a crime.
-If he tells you to drop charges, he must understand that you do not have that authority.
+If the batterer tells you to drop charges, he/she must understand that you do not have that authority.

-If I go to court and testify, can he find out where I’m staying?
+5. If I go to court and testify, can the batterer find out where I’m staying?

 No. Specific state laws let the prosecutor conceal your location from the defendant.

-He tries to be a good father to the children.
+6. He/she tries to be a good parent to the children.
 Should I put up with domestic abuse to maintain our home for the children’s sake?

 No. Children growing up in a home with violence are "walking on egg-shells" too.
 The violence to you directly affects and harms your children.

-Am I safe now that he’s attending a batterer’s counseling program?
+7. Am I safe now that the batterer's attending a batterer’s counseling program?

 Possibly not.
-Even though he’s attending a counseling program, even one ordered by the court, you may not be safe.
-You should be contacted by the program for reports on his behavior and to answer any questions you may have about what he may be telling you about the program.
+Even though the batterer’s attending a counseling program, even one ordered by the court, you may not be safe.
+You should be contacted by the program for reports on his/her behavior and to answer any questions you may have about what he/she may be telling you about the program.
 If the program has not contacted you, call a Victim Advocate.
-Even if he attends the program regularly, you may not be safe.
+Even if the batterer attends the program regularly, you may not be safe.
 No program can guarantee that you will be safe.